IrinaLepekhina/ai_chat/README.md

 ##### Start the containers

-- this way
+- build by yourself

-`$ docker compose -f docker-stack.yml up -d`
+`$ docker compose up -d`

-- or another simular result way
+- or pull prebuilt from any repo with simular result (docker / git repository)

-`$ docker pull ghcr.io/irinalepekhina/planta_chat:prod`

-`$ docker compose -f docker-stack-git.yml up -d`
+`$ docker compose -f docker-stack.yml up -d` or `$ docker compose -f docker-stack-git.yml up -d`

 ##### Create the database and run migrations